 For more details about projects, see Creating and Managing Projects.

-- GCP service-level resources are the fundamental components that make up all GCP services, such as Compute Engine virtual machines (VMs), Cloud Pub/Sub topics, Cloud Storage buckets, and so on.
+- Google Cloud service-level resources are the fundamental components that make up all Google Cloud services, such as Compute Engine virtual machines (VMs), Pub/Sub topics, Cloud Storage buckets, and so on.

 - For billing and access control purposes, resources exist at the lowest level of a hierarchy that also includes projects and an organization.

-- Labels help you categorize your Google Cloud Platform resources (such as Compute Engine instances).
+- Labels help you categorize your Google Cloud resources (such as Compute Engine instances).

 - A label is a key-value pair.